FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

    name:**Overload**

-   effect:Reload the node graph content of the last operation to the local.
+   effect:Reload the node graph content of the last operation to the local

 .. note::
    .. image:: coding/007.png